samjwill/nvim-unception/README.md

 # nvim-unception

-A plugin that leverages Neovim's `client-server` feature to make opening files from within Neovim's terminal emulator even easier and completely automatic.
+A plugin that leverages Neovim's `client-server` feature to make opening files from within Neovim's terminal emulator without experiencing weird behavior easier and completely automatic.

 Terminals will no longer enter a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
 Instead, the desired files and directories will be